Javanese culture: Siraman

 The bride and groom to be are showered at their respective homes, by families and close friends.
 Prayers are also given hoping for a good tide.

 Naloni Mitoni

 Held for the first pregnancy of a woman, when the pregnancy is in its seventh month.
 Family and close friends are invited.
 The mother-to-be is shrouded with seven layers of batik, symbolizing hope for a good child and delivery.
 Prayers and traditional food are also served.

 Selapanan

 Held when a child is 35 days, a ritual celebrating the new life.
 Family members and close friends will come to the event.
 The child's hair and nails are shaved. prayers, religious readings and a slametan is a common part of the event.
 After the event, cakes, sweets and eggs (symbolising the new life) will be shared.

 Tedhak Sithen

 Held when a child is around eight months old.
-Family members are invited, to celebrate a child starts walking.
+Family members are invited, to celebrate a child starting to walk.